EOS

 Where can you buy EOS.IO?

-EOS can be bought at the CEXs and DEXs as listed here.
+EOS can be purchased on both CEXs and DEXs as listed here.

 EOS Markets